firebase/firebase-js-sdk/docs-devsite/auth.user.md

 ## User.getIdTokenResult()

-Returns a deserialized JSON Web Token (JWT) used to identitfy the user to a Firebase service.
+Returns a deserialized JSON Web Token (JWT) used to identify the user to a Firebase service.

 Returns the current token if it has not expired or if it will not expire in the next five minutes.
 Otherwise, this will refresh the token and return a new one.